Adversarial Inverse Reinforcement Learning for Mean Field Games: Descriptions for Numerical Tasks

-{\bf Model.} This is a virus infection used as a case study in \cite{cui2021approximately}.
+This is a virus infection used as a case study in \citep{cui2021approximately}.
 There is a large number of agents in a building.
-Each of them can choose between ``social distancing'' ($D$) or ``going out'' ($U$).
+Each can choose between ``social distancing'' ($D$) or ``going out'' ($U$).
 If a ``susceptible'' ($S$) agent chooses social distancing, they may not become ``infected'' ($I$).
-Otherwise, an agent may become infected with a probability proportional to the number of agents being infected.
+Otherwise, an agent may become infected with a probability proportional to the number of infected agents.
 If infected, an agent will recover with a fixed chance every time step.
 Both social distancing and being infected have an associated negative reward.
-Formally, let $\S = \{S,I\}, \A = \{U,D\}, r(s,a, \mu_t) = -\mathds{1}_{\{s = I\}} - 0.5 \cdot \mathds{1}_{\{s = D\}}$.
+Formally, let $\Smc = \{S,I\}, \Amc = \{U,D\}, r(s,a, \mu_t) = -\mathds{1}_{\{s = I\}} - 0.5 \cdot \mathds{1}_{\{s = D\}}$.
 The transition probability is given by